Learning Outcomes

 Key Term: Public Authority

-- a declaration (confirming the breach)
+- a declaration (confirming and clarifying the breach)

 Key Term: Damages (HRA context)